 How do I get the goods back when the consumer cancels?

 You are entitled to collect the goods.
-You must do this at your own expense unless you have told the consumer, before he agreed to buy, that he would have to pay the return postage costs.
+You must do this at your own expense unless you have told the consumer, before they agreed to buy, that they would have to pay the return postage costs.
 The goods do not have to be returned within the cooling-off period, but they must be returned within 14 days of cancellation.

 If the consumer handles the goods beyond what is necessary to establish their nature, characteristics and functioning (typically as they would be handled in a retail shop), and if this diminishes the value of the goods by any amount, you are entitled to claim that amount back from the consumer.
 Normally you would do this by reducing the amount refunded.
 However, this does not necessarily mean that a consumer has to return goods unused or in unopened packaging, or in such condition that they can be re-sold as new.

 Do I have to refund the consumer's money?